-You should apply just one coat of primer paint.
-You should ensure that the primer paint you apply is compatible with the type of paint you want to apply.
-If you use the wrong primer, the paint will not stick.
-As an expert tip, only use water-based primer for water-based paint and oil-based primer for oil-based paints.
-You can apply the primer using a paintbrush.
+Use a primer that is compatible with the paint you want to apply.
+If you use the wrong type of primer, the paint won’t stick.
+Use a water-based primer for water-based paint and an oil-based primer for oil-based paint.
+Apply one coat of primer using a paintbrush.

 4. Apply The New Paint

-The final step is to apply the new paint over the satin paint.
-You can apply up to 3 coats of the paint over satin paint but always ensure to follow the manufacturer’s instructions.
+Apply the new paint over the satin paint.
+You can apply up to 3 coats of the paint over satin paint, but always follow the manufacturer’s instructions.

-Also, allow each coat to dry enough before applying recoat.
-When the paint is dry, you can apply a sealant over it to make it last longer.
+Also, allow each coat to dry enough before applying the next coat.
+Then, when the paint is dry, you can apply a sealant over it to make it last longer.

 Types of Paint You Can Apply Over Satin Paint?

 Here’s a list of the paints you can or can’t apply over satin.
 Let’s check them:

 You can apply eggshell paint over satin paint.
 But, you must sand the satin paint first.
 Also, if the satin paint is oil-based, you’ll need a coat of primer over it before applying the eggshell.